 - Finally, spread glue on the other black outline and carefully lay this paper over the top of the first one so that the edges line up with each other.

 Once students get the hang of it, they should each be able to make several of these ornaments in one class period.
 Then run all the ornaments through the laminating machine.
 (It’s usually best to do this at the slowest speed setting to ensure a good bond.)
 Trim close to the edge of each one and punch a small hole at the top for hanging.
-These are beautiful hanging on a tree at Christmas or in a window at any time of year!
+These are beautiful hanging on a tree at Christmas, tied onto a gift, or hanging in a window at any time of year!